Parenting NI is fully committed to protecting your privacy.

 Our Data Protection Officer

 Our Data Protection Officer oversees how we collect, use, share and keep your information safe to ensure your rights are protected.
-You can contact our Data Protection Officer by emailing firstname.lastname@example.org or writing to Office Manager, Parenting NI, 42 Dublin Road, Belfast, BT2 7HN.
+You can contact our Data Protection Officer by emailing firstname.lastname@example.org or writing to Office Manager, Parenting NI, First Floor, Unit 3, Hawthorn Office Park, 39a Stockman’s Way, Belfast, BT9 7ET.

 How we collect information about you

-Whether you contact our Helpline, avail of Face to Face support or attend a parenting programme or workshop, Parenting NI will make you aware of our Confidentiality Statement:
+Whether you contact our Support Line, attend a parenting programme or workshop or avail of other parenting support offered by Parenting NI we will make you aware of our Confidentiality Statement:

 “All personal information about parents, children and vulnerable adults is treated as confidential.
 However, the exceptions to this are when there are concerns of child abuse, suicide, serious crime, and the taking of, making, distribution and possession of indecent or abuse images of a child.
 In these cases, Parenting NI staff are obliged to pass on the information to Social Services or relevant agency.”